-T-Mobile’s long-elusive deal with Sprint could beef up Bellevue company against industry’s two giants
+T-Mobile deal with Sprint could beef up Bellevue firm against industry’s two giants

 Six years ago, T-Mobile was in last place among the four major telecom players, almost an afterthought to its larger, more entrenched counterparts.

-But in true underdog fashion, the Bellevue telecom made significant gains in recent years, bouncing past Sprint in 2015 to become the No. 3 carrier in the U.S. Much of its momentum came from aggressive marketing campaigns, urging consumers to “break up” with their mobile carriers and instead adopt T-Mobile at discounted rates, perks included.
+But in true underdog fashion, the Bellevue company made significant gains in recent years, bouncing past Sprint in 2015.

+Much of its momentum came from aggressive marketing campaigns, urging consumers to “break up” with their mobile carriers and instead adopt T-Mobile at discounted rates, perks included.

 T-Mobile first announced unlimited video streaming, then unlimited data, sending power users flocking to the Bellevue telecom.
-Its competitors soon followed suit with similar unlimited plans, but that did little to stop the exodus to T-Mobile.
+Competitors followed suit with similar unlimited plans, but that did little to stem the flow of subscribers to T-Mobile.

 Outspoken CEO Legere is known for calling out the other three carriers, often calling Verizon and AT&T “dumb and dumber.”

 In the meantime, T-Mobile bet big on its own network, winning a federal spectrum auction last year.
-Pieces of its newly acquired network starting going online last summer, and T-Mobile says much of it will be used to power the upcoming shift to 5G connectivity, which promises super-fast speeds.
+Pieces of its newly acquired network starting to come online last summer, and T-Mobile says much of it will be used to power the upcoming shift to 5G connectivity, which promises superfast speeds.

-T-Mobile continues to grow its customer base at a fast clip, reporting it added 5.7 million customers during 2017.
+T-Mobile continues to expand its customer base at a fast clip, reporting it added 5.7 million customers during 2017.
 The company now has 72.6 million customers.

-The company’s “Uncarrier” promotion campaign that encouraged so many people to sign up “has really changed the game in terms of the overall health of the industry,” said Sharma.
+The company’s “Uncarrier” promotion campaign that encouraged so many people to sign up “has really changed the game, in terms of the overall health of the industry,” said Sharma.

 It also put pressure on the other players in the industry to figure out what to do next, he said.